-Think Public in Designing Private Company Pay Programs
+Why You Should Think Public When Designing Private Company Pay Programs

 1. Establish a Foundational Total Rewards Strategy